ItsSchoko/Video-to-Gif-Batch/README.md

 FFMPEG version: Directly takes video frames and converts them into a Gif

 Gifski version: Uses FFMPEG to put every frame from a video into a temp folder as PNG files.
-Gifski then combines thoses single frames into a Gif.
+Gifski then combines these single frames into a Gif.